djnolan/portfolio-jekyll/_experiments/type-play.md

 title: Type Play
 ---

 A weekly typographic experiment—often telling or introspective, sometimes just a doodle.
-This an abstract typographic diary influenced by the events of my week.
+This is an abstract typographic diary influenced by the events of my week.
 A way for me to brand my site, play with type and have an ongoing, low-stress project for 2017.

 <section class="type-list">